Learn how to cook perfectly juicy pan seared pork chops with this simple recipe! Say goodbye to overcooked, dry pork with my comprehensive guide.

 - Pork chops - it's a personal preference whether you use bone-in or boneless, and either will work.
 I prefer bone-in for this recipe because they're typically more flavorful and tend to dry out less quickly.
 I'll often buy the smaller boneless ones when I'm making them with a creamy sauce and don't want to take the extra time to fry them in two batches, though.

 - Salt & pepper - it's important to be generous with seasoning to bring out the flavor of the meat and to create a great crust on the outside.

 - Olive oil - what we're pan frying them in

 - Butter - a pat of butter is all we need to top them off!

-How to stop pork chops from curling?
+How do you stop pork chops from curling?

-How long to sear pork chops?
+How long do you sear pork chops?